AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/filter-schema.md

 }
 ```

-The following example excludes the `company` field from the `Query` type in the Adobe Commerce source.
+The following example excludes the `company` field from the `Query` type in the Adobe Commerce source:

 ```JSON
 {